Paul beats Shelton in all-US quarterfinal at Australian Open - NewsBreak

 They shared a light moment when Paul’s coach, Brad Stine, told him to look for a serve down the “T” on the Ad side of the court.
 Shelton noticed the exchange and kicked his serve wide, leaving Paul out of position and with no chance at reaching the ace.
 Both players smiled.

-Already up two sets, Paul broke to lead 4-3 in the third, then was serving at 30-love.
-But he went through a bit of a lapse.
-He missed a forehand, was forced into an errant forehand, double-faulted, and missed a forehand to get broken for the first time in the match.

-Shelton broke again to steal that set when Paul sailed a backhand long.
-Shelton — the far more demonstrative of the two players — yelled, “Yeah!” as he raised his left fist, then pointed to his ear with his right index finger, as if telling the crowd, “Let me hear you!”
+Shelton broke twice late in the third to steal that set and yelled, “Yeah!” as he raised his left fist, then pointed to his ear with his right index finger, as if telling the crowd, “Let me hear you!”

-Maybe Shelton relaxed a bit there, because he started the fourth set slowly, double-faulting twice in a row then missing a backhand to gift-wrap a break for Paul, who quickly went ahead 2-0.
+Maybe Shelton relaxed a bit there, because he started the next set poorly, double-faulting twice in a row and then missing a backhand to gift-wrap a break for Paul.

 Soon enough, it was Paul letting out a scream of delight — “Let's go!” — after the last point, then meeting Shelton at the net for a warm hug.